Average price of end of tenancy cleaningGet a free quote now

-In this guide, we’ve included detailed info on end of lease cleaning costs in Australia, based on our data from thousands of end of lease cleaners and completed cleaning tasks.
-By the time you’re done reading this guide, you’ll have a clear idea of the price you can expect to pay for a range of bond cleaning tasks and you’ll know how to get started with hiring an end of lease cleaner.
+In this guide, we’ve included detailed info on end of tenancy cleaning costs in Australia, based on our data from thousands of end of lease cleaners and completed cleaning tasks.
+By the time you’re done reading this guide, you’ll have a clear idea of the price you can expect to pay for a range of bond cleaning tasks, and you’ll know how to get started with hiring an end of lease cleaner.

 - Save time - you’re busy enough cleaning your new home and moving everything; plus, an experienced, professional bond cleaner will be able to do the job a lot faster than you

 - Save money - instead of buying all the right equipment and tools, your cleaner will bring their own